bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `LCK` state

-Defaults: current_lock_state
+Defaults: current

-Prerequisites: `LCK` requires implementation of RNMR lock control.
-It is available in RNMR only.
+Prerequisites: RNMR lock control.
+RNMRA only.

 Description:
-`LCK` enables or disables the magnetic field-frequency lock on spectrometers with software lock control enabled.  `LCK` takes one parameter, "state", which may be specified as  either ON or OFF to enable or disable the lock, respectively.
+`LCK` enables or disables the magnetic field-frequency lock on spectrometers with software lock control enabled. `LCK` takes one parameter, state, which may be specified as  either ON or OFF to enable or disable the lock, respectively.
- If "state" is omitted from the command line, RNMR will display the current lock enable status and prompt for "state".
+If "state" is omitted RNMR will prompt for it with the current lock state as the default.
-If the user presses <RETURN\> at this prompt, RNMR exits `LCK` without updating the hardware lock state.
+## LCKCTL
+Open lock control pop up menu

+Category: Lock

+Format: `LCKCTL`

+Prerequisites: RNMR lock control.
+RNMRA only.

+Description:
+`LCKCTL` opens a pop-up menu containing lock controls.
 ## LCLARG
 Set local argument value